-Making your own homemade pumpkin puree is really an easy task.
+Use this homemade pumpkin puree recipe to make your own puree for backing.
+It is really an easy task.
 It is surprising that more people do not make their own pumpkin puree.
 If you have ever cooked fresh squash from a butternut, hubbard or other squash, you can follow the same process.
 Once it is cooked, the pulp is squeezed in cheesecloth to remove as much excess moisture as possible.
+The secret to a good puree is to squeeze as much liquid out of it as possible.

 Select a ripe and firm medium pumpkin.
 Larger pumpkins can be used for making the puree, but they begin to take on a grainy texture (the larger they get).